Ellaqi-humber/portfolio-meeting-week3/README.md

 Addition
 ---------
 1. Want to use React360 to achieve VR effect for the index page of the portfolio
-2. The second fixed project almost finished polished, description part done:
+2. The second fixed project's polishing almost finished, description part done:
    [Q.E.Clock](https://github.com/Ellaqi-tech/Q.E.Clock)